“EVERYTHING YOU’VE GOT!” Holly roared. “PULVERIZE THEM!”

-“Glad we’re on the same page.”
-She stood up and sheathed her sword.
+She rose to her feet and sheathed her sword.
 “Now string up his body, feet toward the sky.”
 She shaded her eyes with the flat of her hand.
-A hundred yards to her right, a spindly, sun-baked tree stood by itself.
+Fifty yards to her right, a sunbaked tree stood by itself.
 It looked like the dried claw of an arthritic witch.
 “Over there.”
 She pointed at it.
 “Lash him to the tree.”

 “What…what for?”
 Estilian asked shakily.

 She gave him an exasperated look.
 “How much food do you have, Estilian?”

 He stared back at her, not comprehending.
 “How much food do I—I carry the standard packout.
 Three days’ worth.”